The Constant Gardener (film)

-The film was filmed on location in Loiyangalani and the slums of Kibera, a section of Nairobi, Kenya.
-Circumstances in the area affected the cast and crew to the extent that they set up the Constant Gardener Trust in order to provide basic education for these villages.
-The plot was vaguely based on a real-life case in Kano, Nigeria.
-The DVD versions were released in the United States on 1 January 2006 and in the United Kingdom on 13 March 2006.
-Justin's gentle but diligent attention to his plants is a recurring background theme, from which image the film's title is derived.
-Hubert Koundé, Danny Huston, Bill Nighy, Pete Postlethwaite, and Donald Sumpter co-star.
-The film was a critical and box office success and earned four Oscar nominations, winning Best Supporting Actress for Rachel Weisz.
+The film's title derives from Justin's gentle but diligent attention to his plants throughout the film.
+The film was a critical and box office success and earned four Oscar nominations, winning Best Supporting Actress for Weisz.

 Plot

-Justin Quayle, a British diplomat and avid horticulturalist, is confronted by Amnesty International activist Tessa during a lecture in London.
-They strike up a romance, and marry after she accompanies him to his posting in Kenya, where she befriends Belgian doctor Arnold Bluhm, leading to rumors of an affair.
-Tessa has no qualms confronting corruption, to the chagrin of Justin's superiors, and they lose a child late in her pregnancy.
+British diplomat and avid horticulturalist Justin Quayle is confronted by Amnesty International activist Tessa during a lecture in London.
+They strike up a romance, and marry after she accompanies him to his posting in Kenya.
+She befriends Belgian doctor Arnold Bluhm, leading to rumours of an affair.
+Tessa has no qualms confronting corruption, to the chagrin of Justin's superiors, and she loses a child late in pregnancy.

-Connecting local deaths to trials of a new drug, Dypraxa, conducted by Kenyan-based company Three Bees, Tessa and Arnold write a damaging report on the drug.
-She gives it to Justin's colleague Sandy Woodrow, the British High Commissioner, who sends it to Sir Bernard Pellegrin, head of the Africa Desk at the Foreign Office.
-Pellegrin responds with an incriminating letter to Sandy, which Tessa persuades him to show her, and she steals it before departing for Loki with Arnold.
+Tessa and Arnold connect recent local deaths to drug trials being conducted by the Kenyan-based company Three Bees using the drug Dypraxa.
+They write a damaging report on the drug and Tessa gives it to Justin's colleague Sandy Woodrow, the British High Commissioner, who sends it to Sir Bernard Pellegrin, head of the Africa Desk at the Foreign Office.
+Pellegrin responds with an incriminating letter to Sandy, which Tessa persuades him to show her, and she steals it before departing for Lokichogio with Arnold.

 Sandy informs Justin that a white woman and black driver have been killed near Lake Turkana, and that Tessa and Arnold shared a room at Lodwar before hiring a car.
 Justin and Sandy identify Tessa's mutilated body, but Arnold's whereabouts remain unknown.
 Police confiscate Tessa's computer and files, but Justin finds her keepsake box, containing a letter from Sandy declaring his love for her and asking her to return Pellegrin's letter, and records of Three Bees' tests.

 After Tessa's burial, Justin learns from his colleague Ghita that Tessa kept Arnold's secret that he was gay, as homosexuality is illegal in Kenya.
-Pursuing the truth about his wife's murder, Justin follows the trail of her report.
-He is briefly detained by police and confronts Three Bees' CEO Kenny Curtis, but receives no answers.
+Pursuing the truth about his wife's murder, he follows the trail of her report.
+Justin is briefly detained by police and confronts Three Bees' CEO Kenny Curtiss, but receives no answers.

 Returning to London, Justin's passport is confiscated.
 He dines with Pellegrin, who lies that Arnold must have murdered Tessa, and believes that Justin has his incriminating letter.
-Justin meets with Tessa's cousin and lawyer Ham, and they access her computer files to reveal her investigation into Dypraxa and its manufacturer, pharmaceutical conglomerate KDH, who hired Three Bees to test the drug on unsuspecting Kenyans.
+Justin meets with Tessa's cousin and lawyer Ham, and they access her computer files to reveal her investigation into Dypraxa and its manufacturer, Swiss-Canadian pharmaceutical conglomerate KDH, which hired Three Bees to test the drug on unsuspecting Kenyans as a treatment for tuberculosis.